Mac Mini Updates Are Good, But Not Enough - The Mac Observer

-The Mac mini needed a refreshed.
+The Mac mini needed a refresh.
 It needed some love.
 It got it, a bit, with Apple putting the update details right at the end of its MacBook Air announcement.

 Mac Mini Makes Big Steps Forward…